Skip to main content

 Optimise employee retention

 This one is for both current employees and new hires.
 Current employees who are incentivised to recruit for open positions will feel more engaged and valued within your organisation, and we found 67% are likely to refer someone in future.
-Meanwhile, Aptitude research found employee referral schemes can bring in a two-time improvement in first-year retention, helping to reduce your turnover rate.

 Enhance your employer brand

-• 68% are looking closer at the benefits listed in job ads.
+• 68% are looking closer at the benefits listed in job ads

 Building your employee referral scheme

-So, the benefits of a well-structured recruitment referral scheme are clear – but how do you put one together?
+So, the benefits of a well-structured recruitment referral scheme are clear, but how do you put one together?
 Here are some steps you can follow to create an effective referral scheme.

 1. Set yourself goals and objectives

 At the outset of the process, ask yourself what you want to achieve with this scheme.
 It could be to increase the number of hires, improve the quality of hires, or even increase the candidate pool for a specific role.
-Once you’ve outlined what you want to get from the scheme you can start to tailor it accordingly.

-2. Find a way to incentivise staff
+2. Find a way to incentivise existing employees

 Your staff will need a reason to take part in a referral scheme.
 According to our findings, one of the main reasons employees don’t participate in these schemes is that they aren’t enticing enough.
-You’ll therefore want to offer referral bonus programs that promote successful referrers while helping you save on hiring costs.

 3. Clearly define the process

-Before your scheme is ready to go, you need to define the conditions.
-This should include who can make referrals, how much will be provided as an incentive or when bonuses will be paid.
-For example, you could choose to only provide incentives for referrals once the new employee passes their probation, or half the incentive once they start and the other half on competition of their probation.
+For example, you could choose to only provide incentives for referrals once the new employee passes their probation, or half the incentive once they start and the other half on completion of their probation.

 4. Create an easy and effective referral process